 Teradyne uses a combination of cash and stock-based incentive compensation to attract and retain qualified candidates to serve on the Board.
 Every year, Compensia, the Compensation Committee's independent compensation consulting firm, conducts an analysis of director compensation, including a review of benchmark data, and reports to the Committee any recommendations regarding director compensation.
 The Compensation Committee considers Compensia's annual recommendations as part of its annual review of director compensation.
 Non-employee directors' compensation is determined by the Board at the recommendation of the Compensation Committee.
+In 2019, after review of this data, the Compensation Committee recommended, and the Board approved, an increase in certain of the cash fees payable to the non-employee directors, as described below.
 Directors who are employees of Teradyne receive no compensation for their service as a director.